 Get the jump on the competition!
 Auditions to be accepted into university music programs are just around the corner.
 The College Vocal Audition Workshop is the perfect opportunity to learn in a supportive and schooled environment from university professors, those same people for whom you will be auditioning to get into college.
-High school juniors and seniors will be given preference for placement in this workshop but freshmen and sophomores will be able to take part if space permits.
+High school sophomores, juniors and seniors will be given preference for placement in this workshop but freshmen will be able to take part if space permits.
 Participants will learn audition etiquette and what it takes to be a music major, plus will have voice lessons and rehearsals with IPFW faculty members, and auditions with customized feedback.
-Students should bring two prepared songs (one in English and one in a foreign language), comfortable clothes for movement and dress clothes for the audition.
+Students should submit two prepared songs in advance (one in English and one in a foreign language) and bring dress clothes for the audition.

 Dr. Samuel Savage is a Pi Kappa Lambda Scholar who earned his D.M.A. from the University of Maryland at College Park.
 Currently coordinator of studio voice at Indiana University-Purdue University Fort Wayne, he teaches private voice, vocal pedagogy, vocal literature and directs the opera ensemble.
 Students who have studied with Dr. Savage have appeared on and off-Broadway, in film and television, regional opera houses, national and international summer festivals, regional finalists at the Metropolitan Opera Auditions and the recipients of the highest national awards.